Kriegster1673/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    ".map" creates a new array from the results of the function inside of it affecting every element in of it.
+It's useful for when you need a modified version of every element inside of an array without a for loop.
+    ".reduce" adds everything in the array then divides it by the length of the array.
+It's useful when you need the average of an array.
+    ".filter" creates a new array of all the elements that pass the test given.
+It's useful when you only need certain items from an array

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. callback function- A function used as an argument in another function Higher order function- A function that returns a function

 3. Explain what a closure is.
+    when a inside of another function uses the outer function

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?